Nagarjuna Sagar Dam: Environmental aspects

 The artificial lift irrigation based diversion of the river from its natural delta area into Nalgonda district caused erosion of the fluorine-rich volcanic rocks in Nalgonda and contaminated its groundwater supply.
-It also caused uncertain flows of water into the Krishna river delta area and a shrinkage of the natural wonder "The Kolleru Lake".
+It also caused uncertain flows of water into the Krishna River delta area and a shrinkage of the natural wonder "The Kolleru Lake".
 The use of erosion resistant canals interfered with the natural silting process of a river to the deltas and created long-term ecological issues to the health of the delta lands.
 Reduced flows into the sea resulted in land salination and sea encroachment of coastal lands in Diviseema.
-The diversion of Krishna water for 200 km to Hyderabad resulted in massive evaporation losses especially in summer and reduced the size of Krishna river.
+The diversion of Krishna water for 200 km to Hyderabad resulted in massive evaporation losses especially in summer and reduced the size of Krishna River.
 Many forest preserves along the natural Krishna flow are now categorized as "completely degraded" forest areas.
-Krishna river once home to an ecological wonderland of fresh water fish and aquatic population is now completely depopulated.
+The Krishna River was once home to an ecological wonderland of freshwater fish and aquatic population that is now completely depopulated.
 The river stopped being navigable since the year of Nagarjuna sagar construction.

 Impact on Hyderabad water security

-Water planning for Hyderabad city started in 1920 with the tapping of Musi river for 15 Mgd.
+Water planning for Hyderabad city started in 1920 with the tapping of Musi River for 15 Mgd.
 It progressed to tapping Esi (Himayat Sagar 1927 – 11mgd) and Manjira (1965–1993 – Majira and Singur dams) for another additional 130 Mgd.
 It took a huge leap during 1995–2004 with the commissioning of Krishna river water project (Phases I – III) at a total cost of over ten thousand crores to supply an additional 190Mgd to Hyderabad from Nagarjuna sagar.
 The project incurs an additional evaporation and leakage loss of 64 Mgd.
 About 30% of the water naturally flowing to Krishna Delta before 1995 is now diverted to Hyderabad.